tdegrunt/jsonschema/README.md

 When `oneOf` or `anyOf` validations fail, errors that caused any of the sub-schemas referenced therein to fail are normally suppressed, because it is not necessary to fix all of them.
 And in the case of `oneOf`, it would itself be an error to fix all of the listed errors.

-This behavor may be configured with `options.nestedErrors`.
+This behavior may be configured with `options.nestedErrors`.
 If truthy, it will emit all the errors from the subschemas.
 This option may be useful when troubleshooting validation errors in complex schemas:

 ```javascript
 var schema = {